Injured toddler's future waits on Trump policy

 Trump signed an executive order last week to keep refugees from entering the country for 120 days.
 Immigrants from seven predominantly Muslim nations -- Iran, Iraq, Syria, Sudan, Libya, Yemen and Somalia -- are unable to enter the country for at least the next 90 days.
 Dilbireen and his family, who count as refugees, might be among those impacted.

-Ajeel and Flosa have submitted new applications to the US consulate in Erbil, Iraq, and are scheduled for an interview regarding their applications on Sunday.
-Road to Peace and Scott LaStaiti, a Los Angeles-based film producer and philanthropist, shared the cost of the applications, about $160 per applicant.
+Ajeel and Flosa submitted new applications to the US consulate in Erbil, Iraq, but were refused entry to the US consulate in Erbil on Sunday.

+Road to Peace and Scott LaStaiti, a Los Angeles-based film producer and philanthropist, shared the cost of the applications, about $160 per applicant, each time; a total of about $2,000 for the family.

 Due to the travel ban, Ajeel and Flosa's applications could be rejected again.
 Dilbireen, who has shown signs of separation anxiety from his mother, could either remain in the US without his family or return to Iraq without undergoing any more surgeries, said Becker, the Road to Peace founder.

-Note: This story has been updated on February 5 to reflect the status of the family's travel restriction to the United States.